Prism-Analytic-Technologies/UCD-MERIT/README.md

 #### General Process*

-(will be true by the time of publication)
+(will be true by the time of publication - there is currently some manual process involved)

 On a nightly basis, all clinicaltrial.gov records are pulled and transformed with heavily unit-tested python code.
 Enrichment sources are pulled anywhere from weekly (MeSH and NCI) to monthly (NCATS).
 Automated verification tests are run post-upload.